• Home

 The reality of starting a business post retirement

 The cost of living in most of the top cities is high.
 Baby Boomers who have been sitting in their house for 30 years and have a smaller mortgage than most are at an advantage.
-But, that isn’t always the case.
+But that isn’t always the case.
 The financial crisis and other life calamities may have spurred homeowners to refinance, run up credit card debt, are still paying off student loans for their children, or dealing with medical bills.
-The concept of a relaxed retirement may not be in the cards and make it necessary to either continue working or become a Baby Boomer entrepreneur.
+The concept of a relaxed retirement may not be in the cards and making it necessary to either continue working or become a Baby Boomer entrepreneur.

 Have you started your own business post-retirement?
 Please leave a comment and tell us about it.